-Services that are covered for you What you must pay when you get these services Urgently Needed Services Primary Care Provider Specialist Other Health Care Professionals Other types of Virtual Medical Visits: Cardiac Rehabilitation Services Intensive Cardiac Rehabilitation Services Outpatient Rehabilitation Services Occupational Therapy Physical Therapy and Speech-Language Therapy \$0 copayment Additional Mental Health telehealth visits: \$0 copayment Covered services include individual mental health services.
-Virtual Mental Health Visits are mental health visits delivered to you outside of medical facilities by virtual providers that use online technology and live audio/video capabilities.
+Services that are covered for you What you must pay when you get these services Other types of Virtual Medical Visits: Cardiac Rehabilitation Services Intensive Cardiac Rehabilitation Services Outpatient Rehabilitation Services Occupational Therapy Physical Therapy and Speech-Language Therapy \$0 copayment Additional Mental Health telehealth visits: Covered services include individual mental health services. \$0 copayment Virtual Mental Health Visits are mental health visits delivered to you outside of medical facilities by virtual providers that use online technology and live audio/video capabilities.
 Visit virtualvisitsmentalhealth.uhc.com to learn more and schedule a virtual appointment.
 You have the option of getting these services through an in-person visit or by telehealth.
 If you choose to get one of these services by telehealth, you must use a provider who offers the service by telehealth.
 Virtual Medical Visits and Supplemental Telehealth are medical visits delivered to you outside of medical facilities by providers that have appropriate online technology and live audio/video capabilities to conduct the visit.
 Not all medical conditions can be treated through virtual visits.
 The virtual visit doctor will identify if you need to see an in-person doctor for treatment.
+Telehealth services not covered by Medicare and rendered by providers not listed above are not covered.